 CMC tree draws donations; staff goes to Battle of the Badges

 TREE — California Men’s Colony (CMC) Correctional Officer Maria Castillo was determined to make the Altrusa of the Central Coast 2021 Festival of Trees as successful as it has ever been.
-Her determination payed off when festival organizers determined CMC’s entry was responsible for the most raffle ticket submissions for any entry in the festival’s history.
+Her determination paid off when festival organizers determined CMC’s entry was responsible for the most raffle ticket submissions for any entry in the festival’s history.

 The actual total was not provided by Altrusa leaders.